 After that, it’s not too hard to divine that the members of the cast reprising their roles from Man of Steel will do well; I might have had issues with that film (boy, did I have issues), but the cast was not one of them.
 Cavill and Adams are likely to continue to do good work as Superman and Lois (although I’d like to see the relationship between their characters properly developed), and Lane and Fishburne are old pros and seem unlikely to falter as Martha Kent and Perry White, respectively.

-Oh, and before I forget: Jeremy Irons will almost certainly rock as Alfred, because Jeremy Irons rocks in most things.
+Oh, and before I forget: Jeremy Irons will almost certainly rock as Alfred, because Jeremy Irons rocks at most things.

 4. Prepare to be on a first name basis with Wonder Woman